uit/uit/technology/programming/task-rabbit-clone.md

 - Create a new GitHub repo and only copy the contents of the TaskNinja-Seed Folder, you can keep the other folders around for review but only build off of the files in this folder.

-- Follow the Guides and Take your time, be sure to pay attention to syntax.
+- Follow the Guides and **TAKE YOUR TIME**, be sure to pay attention to syntax.
 A lot of errors and broken code will come from this.

 - After each segment of coding you complete commit to GitHub.